MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

 ---
 layout: tutorial
-title: Adding the MobileFirst Platform Foundation SDK to iOS Applications
+title: Adding the MobileFirst Foundation SDK to iOS Applications
 breadcrumb_title: iOS
 relevantTo: [ios]
 weight: 2
 ---
 ## Overview
-The MobileFirst Platform Foundation SDK consists of a collection of pods, available through [CocoaPods](http://guides.cocoapods.org), that you can add to your Xcode project.
+The MobileFirst Foundation SDK consists of a collection of pods, available through [CocoaPods](http://guides.cocoapods.org), that you can add to your Xcode project.
 The pods correspond to core functions and other functions:

 * **IBMMobileFirstPlatformFoundation** - Implements client/server connectivity, handles authentication and security aspects, resource requests, and other required core functions.
 * **IBMMobileFirstPlatformFoundationJSONStore** - Contains the JSONStore framework.
 For more information, review the [JSONStore for iOS tutorial](../../using-the-mfpf-sdk/jsonstore-ios/).